jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
-_The Weight of Glory_, C.S.
-Lewis
+_Heaven: The Heart's Deepest Longing_, Peter Kreeft

 On Deck:
-_Heaven: The Heart's Deepest Longing_, Peter Kreeft
 _Vatican II: The Essential Texts_, ed.
 Norman Tanner, SJ

 ---